khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/charts.md

 [[Example:column-basic]]

-#### Column chart variants

-##### Stacked

-Todo: add details
+### Grouped and stacked column charts

+It may sometimes be necessary to stack values in a column or to have groups of columns within your chart, for example when there are two dimensions of data (one nested within another) moving across time.
+Stacked columns can be either symmetric (where the number of stacks in each column is equal) or asymmetric (where the number of stacks in each column is not equal).

 [[Example:stacked-column-basic]]

-##### Grouped

-Todo: add details

-##### Grouped and stacked

-Grouped and stacked column charts display two dimensions of data (one nested within another) moving across a time series.

-There are three dimensions displayed in total on grouped and stacked column charts:
-- **Groups**: The first dimension is represented by a group of columns.
-- **Stacks**: The second nested dimension is represented as a stacked column.
+Todo: Add grouped column chart example

+When there are three dimensions of data you want to display, it's also possible to both group and stack columns in the same chart.
+If, for example, you want to display all of the merged merge requests in one column, open and closed merge requests together in a second column, and show both of these dimensions over time, you would use:

+- A group of columns for the first dimension (merged MRs).
+- A stacked column for the second dimension (open and closed MRs).
-- **Series**: The time series is represented across the x-axis.
+- Show time across the x-axis.

-*Note: Try to avoid using more than 5 values in each dimension to prevent visual complexity in the charts.*
+*Note: Since a grouped and stacked chart already contains a lot of inforamtion, avoid using more than 5 values in each dimension.*

-There are two kinds of grouped and stacked column charts:
-- **Symmetric**: The number of stacks in each column is equal.
-- **Asymmetric**: The number of stacks in each columnn is not equal.

-Todo: Add symmetric example
-Todo: Add asymmetric example

-See [color](/data-visualization/color/) for a full description of data visualization color patterns.

-###### Cross-column colors

-Use cross-column colors to highlight the "Groups" dimension spanning across columns.
+#### Color in stacked and grouped charts

+When utilizing stacked and grouped charts, consider using color as an additional indicator that items in different groups are related.

 Todo: Add example

-###### Graded transparency

-Use graded transparency to highlight the "Stacks" dimension within the columns whilst differentiating between the other columns.
+In addition, graded transparency to can help to highlight differences in stacked variables while still differentiating stacks from groups in your chart.

 Todo: Add example

-###### Specific colors

 Specific colors may be used when values in a chart have certain colors associated with them.
 For example, merge request state or vulnerability status.
 Specific colors should be used sparingly.

 Todo: Add example

-##### 2 y-axes

-2 y-axis charts may be used when showing data sets at different orders of magnitude (for example, issues closed, 10; issues opened, 10; total issues 1,000).
-This helps to show the correlation between the two data sets whilst maintaining the visualisation at lower orders of magnitude at a usable and parsable size.

-Todo: add details

-### Line charts
+## Line charts

 Line charts are used to display continuous data.